-With so much beautiful countryside in Surrey you will never be stuck for fantastic outdoor places to take your kids.
+With so much beautiful countryside you will never be stuck for fantastic outdoor places in Surrey to take your kids.
 Getting outside is especially important now when we’ve all be stuck inside for so long.
 Luckily, with so many parks, woodlands, and commons it’s easy to find places in Surrey to walk, play and enjoy nature and the great outdoors.

 Look out for the Temple of Bacchus, the Gothic Tower, and Gothic Temple.
 If you venture into the woods, you’ll find the Hidden Hermitage.
 This rustic hut was briefly home to a hermit, who after just 3 weeks fled to the nearest pub.

 Although Painshill Park has some of the prettiest gardens in Surrey, the highlight of our visit for the kids was a visit to the Crystal Grotto.
 The sparkly cavern, complete with glistening stalactites has a magical feel that kids just love.